-In May 2021, the ED announced its intention to establish negotiated rulemaking committees to prepare proposed regulations on an extensive range of topics including without limitation changes of ownership and change in control of institutions of higher education, certification procedures for participation in the Title IV programs, standards of administrative capability, ability to benefit standards, borrower defense to repayment, discharges for borrowers with a total and permanent disability, closed school loan discharges, discharges for false certification of student eligibility, loan repayment plans, the public service loan forgiveness program, mandatory pre-dispute arbitration and prohibition of class action lawsuits provisions in institutional enrollment agreements, financial responsibility standards including events that indicate heightened financial risk, gainful employment, and Pell Grant eligibility for prison education programs.
-The ED also could consider additional topics for proposed regulations during the negotiated rulemaking process.
+In May 2021, ED announced its intention to establish negotiated rulemaking committees to prepare proposed regulations on an extensive range of topics including without limitation changes of ownership and change in control of institutions of higher education, certification procedures for participation in the Title IV programs, standards of administrative capability, ability to benefit standards, borrower defense to repayment, discharges for borrowers with a total and permanent disability, closed school loan discharges, discharges for false certification of student eligibility, loan repayment plans, the public service loan forgiveness program, mandatory pre-dispute arbitration and prohibition of class action lawsuits provisions in institutional enrollment agreements, financial responsibility standards including events that indicate heightened financial risk, gainful employment, and Pell Grant eligibility for prison education programs.
+Additionally, on October 4, 2021, ED published a notice in the Federal Register announcing its intention to establish a negotiated rulemaking committee to prepare proposed regulations affecting institutional and programmatic eligibility. including the gainful employment rule and the 90/10 rule changes made by the ARPA.
+ED published many of these regulations in Fall of 2022, some of which are discussed herein.
+Additionally, ED is expected to publish proposed regulations related to gainful employment in the Federal Register for public comment in April 2023.
+If the final regulations are published by or before November 1, 2023, then the regulations typically would not take effect until July 1, 2024.
+However, we cannot predict the ultimate timing and content of any final regulations following the conclusion of the rulemaking process.
 The negotiated rulemaking process could lead to future ED regulations that could adversely impact our partner institutions.